wat is user generated content

 • The best application of your product

 Then, think about incentives you could offer to get your client’s audience involved.
-Whether it’s a cash prize or discounts off future purchases, give their audience a nudge with a solid reason to create their own UGC that you can use for your client.
+Whether it’s a cash prize or discounts off future purchases, give their audience a nudge with a solid reason to create their own user-generated content that you can use for your client.

 4. Create a unique Instagram hashtag

 Hashtags have the power to significantly boost your client’s organic reach on social media.
-That’s important - especially when the majority of big platforms are forcing brands to put some cash behind their content to make it visible to their followers.
+That’s important - especially when most big platforms are forcing brands to put some cash behind their content to make it visible to their followers.

-Hashtags make your client’s content visible to people browsing a hashtag feed (who might not already follow their account).
+Hashtags make your content visible to people browsing a hashtag feed (who might not already follow their account).
+They are also a strong social SEO factor.

 But should you jump onto an already-popular Instagram hashtag, or start from scratch with your own unique phrase?